ZombieTheBest/XPS9350-macOS/README.md

 Known Issues
 ----------------
 - Minor Bluetooth / HandOff issues (need more feedback)
+- Type-C Port Hotplug will work only if a device was plugged in at boot.
+Type-C charging works.
-- SD Card Reader not working on Hackintosh (no solution at the moment)
+- SD Card Reader not working on Hackintosh (a solution may appear in the next months)

 TODO List
 ----------------
-- Nothing to do
+- Waiting for a way to fix USB-C

 Change Log
 ----------------